galapogos/Taidii-Diibear-Vulnerabilities/README.md

 05 Mar 2021 - All 3 vulnerabilities fixed in Taidii Diibear and all derivatives on Google Play store.
 15 Mar  2021 - Updated CVE with vulnerability details.

+### Taidii Diibear description
+Taidii Diibear (com.taidii.diibear) is an integrated teacher-parent communication platform that provides the following features (as stated on the Taidii website):
+- Ensures private communication between teachers and parents
+- Biometric security ensuring safety and security of child
+- CLOUD based application always ensures accessible information
+- Communicates information to parents in real-time

+Taidii Diibear is used by several childcare facilities (com.taidii.diibear.\*) which, as of vulnerability disclosure date, has tens of thousands of installed according to Google Play

 **CVE-2020-35454**
 The application was configured to have Android backup enabled.
 This resulted in two instances of sensitive data disclosure where plaintext sensitive data was included in the Android generated backup.
 First, it was discovered that the application stores sensitive data in plaintext within the Shared Preferences, thereby disclosing the following sensitive information in plaintext: